-The first communication between the parties on building the so-called manufacturing enterprise on ECG's territory was in April-May 2017 - during the two-week visit of the plaintiff to Georgia.
-The parties agreed to build a multifunctional building on the ECG territory for various activities and projects of the ECG.
+The first communication between the parties on building the so-called manufacturing enterprise on ECG's territory was in April-May 2017, during the plaintiff's two-week visit to Georgia.
+The parties agreed to build a multifunctional building on the ECG territory for various ECG activities and projects.
 The plaintiff had been describing this project with the religious name "the Well of Jacob."